I am totally in love with these lemon tofu cheesecake bites! I mean… They are just out of this world! Don’t they look insanely delicious?

 I’ve been thinking about making a tofu cheesecake for a long time but never put thought into action.
 Two days ago I decided to finally give it a try and now I’m wondering – why I didn’t make them earlier?!

 These mini cheesecakes are so GOOD!
-It is a healthier choice than traditional cheesecake with a very smooth, light and soft texture (thanks to the tofu!).
+It is a healthier choice than traditional cheesecake (this healthy avocado cheesecake also is a must try) with a very smooth, light and soft texture (thanks to the tofu!).
 Creamy, light and lemony – definitely the perfect cheesecakes for any occasion!

-The good news is that these bites are no-bake!
+The good news is that these bites are no-bake (like these delicious chocolate rum balls)!
 This recipe is very simple.
 You just have to be patient and let cheesecakes sit in the fridge for at least 4 hours… Sorry, I couldn’t resist and just ate one of them… But I have to say that they tasted a whole lot better the next day.
 So be patient, guys!
 They’re really worth it!

 Trust me, these tofu cheesecakes are nowhere near as scary as it sounds.
 And you won’t realize there’s tofu in it.
 The taste of these cheesecakes is really good and not too sweet, just enough to satisfy your sweet tooth.
-The final touch is the lemon curd, with its refreshing citrus flavor.
+The final touch is the lemon curd (you can substitute it with guava jam, if you want another flavor), with its refreshing citrus flavor.
 It makes these cheesecake cups just irresistible!

 Just top them with fresh raspberries, and you have a great light dessert that you can eat without feeling so GUILTY! 😉